sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 2     | required    | From {{SWID}}, "The \[Link\]'d software is absolutely required for an operation software installation."
 | 3     | recommended | From {{SWID}}, "Not absolutely required; the \[Link\]'d software is installed unless specified otherwise."

-The values above are registered in the IANA "SWID/CoSWID Link Use Values" registry defined in section {{iana-link-use}}.
+The values above are registered in the IANA "SWID/CoSWID Link Use Value" registry defined in section {{iana-link-use}}.
 Additional valid values will likely be registered over time.
 Additionally, the index values 128 through 255 have been reserved for private use.

 {: #iana}
 #  IANA Considerations